Gordon reassures residents as he orders public places closed because of COVID-19

 “There’s not a lot that we can do about it right now,” he said.
 “The owners told me this morning, ‘This is going to be your last day.’
 We kind of figured it would be mandated.”

 The 7:15 p.m.
-Thursday movie showings will be the last for residents to catch a new flick at the theater until at least April 3.
+Thursday movie showings were the last for residents to catch a new flick at the theater until at least April 3.

 “It’s going to kill business,” Schaefer said.
 “But realistically, without new movies coming out these few weeks it would have been slow anyway.”